criteo/netprobify/README.md

 Then, you just have to scrape the result using Prometheus.
 In this example, you will need to scrape the host on port 8000.

+## Prometheus basic authentication

+For security purposes, netprobify can secure /metrics endpoint using HTTP basic authentication.
+To set this up, you need to add `PROM_USER` and `PROM_PASSWORD` environment variables.

 ## Prometheus alerts rules

 You will find below example of Prometheus alerts rule for netprobify.